FOGProject/fog-docs/docs/installation/virtualization.md

 Ensure the virtual switch your VM is connected to has a route to FOG!

-Create VM Wizard \> Installation Options: Select \"Install an operating system from network-based installation server\"
+Create VM Wizard :octicons-arrow-right-24: Installation Options: Select "Install an operating system from network-based installation server"

 **Existing VM:**

 Ensure the virtual switch your VM is connected to has a route to FOG!

-Right click VM \> Settings \> BIOS
+Right click VM :octicons-arrow-right-24: Settings :octicons-arrow-right-24: BIOS

-Move \"Network Adapter\" (sometimes labeled \"Legacy Network Adapter\") to the top of the boot order.
+Move "Network Adapter" (sometimes labeled "Legacy Network Adapter") to the top of the boot order.

 **UEFI:**

 UEFI/Secure Boot is an option with Hyper-V on Server 2012 on Generation 2 VMs.
-It is enabled by default, and can be disabled in VM Settings -\>
+It is enabled by default, and can be disabled in VM Settings :octicons-arrow-right-24:
 Firmware: Uncheck secure boot.

 Thanks to [moses](https://forums.fogproject.org/user/moses)